 e.
 Independent contractors – We can hire or fire contractors while managing the property

 f.
-Tenants – We will handle all tenant requests
+Residents – We will handle all resident requests

 g.
 Records – We will keep a record of any money received or paid out on the owner’s behalf